Response and recovery

 We have also developed strategic partnerships with other emergency services and interstate fire and emergency services.
 We also assist with development of USAR capabilities in the Asia Pacific region.

-FRNSW maintaines its operational preparedness to manage the consequences of terrorist acts particularly those involving fires, explosions, building collapse, and chemical, biological or radiological agents, as part of an integrated whole-of-government counterterrorism strategy.
-FRNSW participates in multi-agency counterterrorism training exercises, and collaborates with partner agencies to develop multi-agency operational policies and procedures.
+FRNSW maintaines its operational preparedness to manage the consequences of terrorist acts particularly those involving fires, explosions, building collapse, and chemical, biological or radiological agents, as part of an integrated whole-of-government counter-terrorism strategy.
+FRNSW has hosted and/or participated in numerous multi-agency counter-terrorism training exercises that focus on exercising the risk.